 - When Does the Breast Milk Production Start?

 - How Do Your Breasts Produce Milk?

-- How Breast Milk Flows from Mother to Baby?
+- How Does Breast Milk Flow from the Mother to the Baby?

 Female milk production begins during pregnancy itself, where it is driven by hormone systems.
 However, the whole process is a bit more complicated than that.

 This is the process of breast maturation, which begins during puberty and is finally completed during pregnancy.